barbosamaatheus/pdg-sdg/README.md

-# SVFA (Sparse Value Flow Analysis) implementation based on Soot
+# PDG (Program Dependence Graph Analysis) implementation based on Soot

-This is a scala implementation of a framework that builds a sparse-value flow graph using Soot.
+This is a scala implementation of a framework that builds a pdg flow graph using Soot.

 ## Status